 The Raspberry Pi is a great computer, but it’s not always the most convenient device to access.
 Unless you have it permanently connected to a display, you probably access it via SSH, VNC or RDP.

 But what if you don’t have a suitable display?
 How will you use it?
-One solution is to use an Android tablet (or smartphone) as a Raspberry Pi display.
+One solution is to use an old Android tablet as a Raspberry Pi display.

 Looking to set your Android device up as a display for your Raspberry Pi?
 It’s simpler than you’d think.

-- A Raspberry Pi 3 (older versions are fine, but will need a wireless networking dongle)
+- A Raspberry Pi 3 or later (older versions will need a wireless networking dongle)

 Using an Android Tablet as a Screen for Raspberry Pi